-(This is the sixth post in the Series on Freedom.
+(This is the sixth post in the Series on Freedom: REVISED VERSION.
 The amazing hypothesis, that a “Larger SomeThing” creates human persons (post four), will be revealed to be composed by a process called “Reflection”.
 Further, persons find themselves ‘reflected’ in the other living creatures of the world.
 These results are basic to the Evolutionary Process.
 The advantages of increased productivity and an environment more human (from post five) is here profoundly supplemented.
 The mechanism of reflection — this feedback loop — will start to be analyzed through a discussion of the codes involved: genetic and linguistic.)

 The final advantage for us, as the highly connected humans that compose The Human Social Organism, is the most difficult to explain and the most important.
 It concerns the ability of persons to “reflect”.